CEED/libCEED/examples/solids/index.rst

 ========================================

 This example is located in the subdirectory :file:`examples/solids`.
-It solves the steady-state static balance momentum equations using unstructured high-order finite/spectral element spatial discretizations.
+It solves the steady-state static momentum balance equations using unstructured high-order finite/spectral element spatial discretizations.
 As with the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.

-In this mini-app, we consider three material models used in solid mechanic applications: linear elasticity, Neo-Hookean hyperelasticity at small strain, and Neo-Hookean hyperelasticity at finite strain.
+In this mini-app, we consider three formulations used in solid mechanics applications: linear elasticity, Neo-Hookean hyperelasticity at small strain, and Neo-Hookean hyperelasticity at finite strain.
-We provide the  strong and weak form of static balance of linear momentum equations in the small strain and finite strain regimes.
+We provide the strong and weak forms of static balance of linear momentum in the small strain and finite strain regimes.
 The stress-strain relationship (constitutive law) for each of the material models is provided.
 Due to the nonlinearity of material models in Neo-Hookean hyperelasticity, the Newton linearization of the material models is provided.

 .. note::

-   The linear elasticity and hyperelasticity at small strain material models can be seen as constitutive and geometric linearization of the hyperelasticity at finite strain material model.
+   Linear elasticity and small-strain hyperelasticity can both by obtained from the finite-strain hyperelastic formulation by linearization of geometric and constitutive nonlinearities.

-   The effect of constitutive and geometric linearization is sketched in the diagram below, where :math:`\bm \sigma` and :math:`\bm \epsilon` are stress and strain, respectively, in the small strain regime while :math:`\bm S` and :math:`\bm E` are stress and strain defined in the reference configuration in the finite strain formulation and :math:`\mathsf C` is the constitutive law.
+   The effect of these linearizations is sketched in the diagram below, where :math:`\bm \sigma` and :math:`\bm \epsilon` are stress and strain, respectively, in the small strain regime, while :math:`\bm S` and :math:`\bm E` are their finite-strain generalizations (second Piola-Kirchoff tensor and Green-Lagrange strain tensor, respectively) defined in the reference configuration, and :math:`\mathsf C` is a linearized constitutive model.

    .. math::
       \begin{matrix}